Rape during the Kashmir conflict: Extent

 According to Human Rights Watch:There are no reliable statistics on the number of rapes committed by security forces in Kashmir.
 Human rights groups have documented many cases since 1990, but because many of the incidents have occurred in remote villages, it is impossible to confirm any precise number.
 There can be no doubt that the use of rape is common and routinely goes unpunished.
 It was reported that Indian forces committed gang-rape of 882 Kashmiri women in 1992 alone.
 The Humanitarian Law Project/International Educational Development documented more than 200 cases of war rape from January 1994.

 Many cases are not reported because of the shame and stigma associated with rape in Kashmir.
 Human rights groups state that 150 top officers, of the rank of major or above, have participated in torture as well as sexual violence and that the Indian government was covering up such acts.
 In 2016, Kashmiri human rights activist and lawyer Parvez Imroz has said that a vast majority of cases of sexual harassment by Indian forces in Kashmir go unreported.

 Rape by security forces has notably occurred in areas of militant presence or activity.
 It has also happened to women from the Gujjar community, who live on the periphery of Kashmiri society.
 According to journalist Freny Manecksha, who tried to document conflict-related rapes in Kashmir in 2012–2013, their remote location has left them more susceptible to sexual violence.

+In October 2013, Chief Minister Omar Abdullah informed the Jammu & Kashmir Legislative Assembly that between 1989 and 2013, 5,125 cases of rape and 14,953 cases of molestation had been registered across the state.
+Of the 17,736 cases (rape and molestation combined) that were challenged in courts, only 579 resulted in convictions, giving a conviction rate of about 3.26 percent.
+The majority of these cases did not involve state security forces: security forces were accused in 70 rape cases (41 in Kashmir and 29 in Jammu) and 55 molestation cases (44 in Kashmir and 11 in Jammu).
+State police personnel were separately implicated in 59 rape cases (15 in Kashmir and 44 in Jammu) and 34 molestation cases (12 in Kashmir and 22 in Jammu).